bdim404/HackerNews-Summarize-Telegram-Bot/README.md

 ## Quickstart

-1. Download and open this repository with `git clong https://github.com/bdim404/HackerNews-Summarize-Telegram-Bot.git`
+1. Download and open this repository with `git clone https://github.com/bdim404/HackerNews-Summarize-Telegram-Bot.git`

 2. Customize the configuration by copying `.env.example` and renaming it to `.env`, then editing the required parameters as desired: